A Green Future for Freight Shipping in North America?

-Freight transportation is polluting and wasteful.
-Freightera is working on a solution.
+Freight transportation is polluting and wasteful and Freightera is working on a solution

 Freightera doesn’t just make it easier to find the lowest-priced rate among carriers to ship your goods.
 Ultimately, we see our solution as a way to help ensure a greener, brighter future for us all.